spacelift-io/terraform-provider-spacelift/README.md

 - `id` - The immutable ID (slug) of the service account attachment;
 - `service_account_email` - The email address associated with the generated GCP service account;

+#### Importing

+Spacelift GCP service account can be imported using a slash-delimited combination of:

+- the type of resource to which the service account is attached - `module` or `stack`;
+- the user-facing ID ("slug") of that resource that can be found through the GraphQL API or the resource URL in the web GUI;

+As an example, `stack/bacon` will import the GCP service account role defined on a *stack* with ID "bacon".

 [^ Back to all resources](#resources)